ibexa/documentation-developer/docs/guide/configuration.md

 - `security.yml` is the place for security-related settings.
 - `routing.yml` defines routes that will be used throughout the application.

 Configuration can be made environment-specific using separate files for each environment.
-These files will contain additional settings and point to the general (not environment-specific) configuration that will be applied in other cases.
+These files contain additional settings and point to the general (not environment-specific) configuration that is applied in other cases.

 Here you can read more about [how configuration is handled in Symfony](http://symfony.com/doc/current/best_practices/configuration.html).